TREC-ToT/bench/trec25/anserini-bm25-retrieval/README.md

 ## Existing Indices

-A pre-built anserini index is available online so that you can make faster experimentation (**Attention:** we still verify the index and move it to Zenodo as soon as it is finalized.):
+A pre-built anserini index is available online so that you can make faster experimentation:

 | Index | Size | md5 |
 |-------|------|-----|